Mikheil17/Mikheil17/README.md

 # Welcome! ✨🌙

 I am a Junior Computer Science student at Mississippi State University with a passion in Human & Visual Computing.
-Blending the visual arts with modern day digital technology.
+Blending the visual arts with modern day technology.
-I love creating immersive narrative-driven games both on screen and in VR, as well as designing elegant and engaging websites.
+I love creating immersive narrative-driven games both on screen and in VR, as well as designing elegant and engaging interfaces.

 ## </> Featured Projects
 #### [Pop Art Wordle](https://github.com/Mikheil17/Pop-Art-Wordle)